What is NiteLine?

 Is there a limit to how long a call lasts?

-All calls have to be ended after 2 hours for both the phone and instant messaging services, if they haven’t naturally concluded before that.
+All calls on instant messaging services have to be ended after 2 hours and phone calls have to be ended after 1.5 hours, if they haven’t naturally concluded before that.
 If you want, you can call us right back.
 However, we do not link calls so the volunteer will treat the call as a brand new call.
 We cannot guarantee that you will get the same volunteer as before, but we are all trained the same way and here to listen to you.

 How much does it cost to ring?